ACR -- Annual Ceremonial Review

 DO WE GET TO TRAVEL?

 This depends greatly on your level of involvement.
 The corps will organize some activities and training which may take place in other parts of the city such as Kanata.
 Some teams may have to travel for competitions and some summer training may occur outside of the Ottawa area.
-Once you have completed your cadet training and have obtained your National Star qualifications, you may be eligible to apply for an overseas exchange with 20-30 cadets from all over Canada!
+You may be eligible to apply for an overseas exchange with 20-30 cadets from all over Canada!

 WHAT HAPPENS IF I GET HURT DURING TRAINING OR AN ACTIVITY?